-- Focus first on the exercises in a section which prepare you for the exam task.
+- Focus first on the exercises in a section that prepares you for the exam task.
 Don’t skip any exercises as they all help you deal more easily with the exam task later on.

 - Check your answers to the practice exercises in the Smart answer key (a note at the bottom of every page tells you where this is).